-BYLAWS OF BOARD ARTICLE I-NAME, PURPOSE Section 1: The name of the muni- cipal/county board shall be is organized for the purpose of [insert language used in enabling resolution], more specifi ically to ARTICLE II-MEMBERSHIP Section 1: Membership shall cons County Commissioners sist only of the members appointed by the Mayor of City/Town or .
-ARTICLE III-MEETINGS y/quarterly/etc.] meetings will be held on the second Tuesday, of the second meeting room starting at 6:00 p.m.
+BYLAWS OF BOARD ARTICLE I-NAME, PURP OSE Section 1: The name of the n nunicipal/county board shall be Section 2: The enabling resolution], more sp is organized for the purpose of [insert language used in pecifically to ARTICLE II-MEMBERSHI Р Section 1: Membership shall County Commission consist only of the members appointed by the Mayor of City/Town or oners.
+ARTICLE III-MEETINGS 0 2 nthly/quarterly/etc.] meetings will be held on the second Tuesday, of the second meeting room starting at 6:00 p.m.
 Section 2: Special Meetings.
-Spec Executive Committee/??]. ial meetings may be called by the [Chair/Chair and one Board Member/ Section 3: Notice.
-Notice of each meeting will follow the city/county noticing policy ARTICLE IV - GOVERNING/ ADVISORY BOARD pensation.
+S Executive Committee/??].
+Special meetings may be called by the [Chair/Chair and one Board Member/ Section 3: Notice.
+Notice of each meeting will follow the city/county noticing policy ARTICLE IV - GOVERNIN NG/ADVISORY BOARD Compensation.
 The Board is responsible for (see enabling resolution).
-The Board not fewer than members.
-The board receives no compensation 0 L y/quarterly/etc.] meetings will be held on meeting room starting at 6:00 p.m. abers shall serve year terms and no more than consecutive terms. reappointment by the Mayor of City/Town or the Section 4: Quorum.
-A quorum co transacted or motions made or p onsists of a majority of appointed board members and no official action can be assed without a quorum present.
+The Board and not fewer than members.
+The board receives no compensation ses. onthly/quarterly/etc.] meetings will be held on meeting room starting at 6:00 p.m. members shall serve year terms and no more than consecutive terms. ed or reappointment by the Mayor of City/Town or the m consists of a majority of appointed board members and no official action can be or passed without a quorum present.
 Secretary.
-Their duties are as follo The Chair shall convenent of the executive committ The Vice-Chair will chair The Secretary shall be ressincluding overseeing the and distributing copies of egularly scheduled Board meetings, shall preside or arrange for other members ee to preside at each meeting in the following order: Vice-Chair and Secretary. committees on special subjects as designated by the board. ponsible for keeping records of Board actions and/or recommendations, taking of minutes at all board meetings, sending out meeting announcements, E minutes and the agenda to each Board member. ancy on the Board exists, the board may compile a list of nominations for the 5 on and Absences.
-Resignation from the Board must be in writing and received on and Absences.
-Resignation from the Doard must be in writing and received by the Secretary.
+Their duties are as The Chair shall convolted of the executive common the executive common the vice-Chair will of the Secretary shall be including overseeing and distributing copies. ene regularly scheduled Board meetings, shall preside or arrange for other members mittee to preside at each meeting in the following order: Vice-Chair and Secretary. hair committees on special subjects as designated by the board. e responsible for keeping records of Board actions and/or recommendations, the taking of minutes at all board meetings, sending out meeting announcements, es of minutes and the agenda to each Board member.
+Section 6: Vacancies.
+When a Mayor/County Commission vacancy on the Board exists, the board may compile a list of nominations for the ers to consider Section 7: Resignation, Term ination and Absences.
+Resignation from the Board must be in writing and received by the Secretary.
 A recommendation for removal from the board will be given to the governing body when a Board member has three unexcused absences from Board meetings in a year.
 A Board member may be removed for other reasons by a three-fourths vote of the remaining directors.